Skip to main content

 Your notification of charge(s) letter will provide instructions regarding next steps.
 Typically, you will be asked to contact the Office of Student Conduct & Community Standards to schedule a meeting to discuss the alleged behavior.

-If you fail to make an appointment within the time allowed, you may be charged with an additional violation of the Student Code of Conduct for abuse of the university judicial system.
+If you fail to make an appointment within the time allowed, you may be charged with an additional violation of the Student Code of Conduct for failure to comply with the notice.

-We strongly encourage you to discuss any situation with your parents.
-However, your parents will not be contacted unless you either provide us with written permission or the circumstance falls under one of the exceptions to FERPA (Family Educational Rights and Privacy Act).
+You are welcome to seek advice and counsel from an advisor, which may be an attorney (at your own cost), a family member, or any other adult that can assist you in the process.
+However, your advisor will not be contacted unless you either provide us with written permission or the circumstance falls under one of the exceptions to FERPA (Family Educational Rights and Privacy Act).

 Double Jeopardy